 Underfoot, a waffle-comb footbed traps additional heat in honeycomb-like air pockets.
 And the entire boot rides over an aggressively lugged “arctic rubber” that’s tacky on ice.

 The boot laces shut with four pairs of giant D-rings.
 The fit can be a touch sloppy, so they’re not our first choice for hiking, where we want a precise fit.
 But the rings and laces are easy to manipulate with heavy gloves.
 All in all, the double boot construction does a wonderful job of trapping heat and insulating you from the cold ground.

 If your activity level is high, you’ll want something more nimble.
 If you live in a milder climate, these will be overkill.
 Our coldest days in these boots were in the low double digits and they didn’t feel overly hot, but we reached for the Bogs on days in the 20s.

 The profile is massive underfoot, but the 3.5-pound boot doesn’t collect crud and feels lighter than it looks.
 If you’re looking for the ultimate cold-winter snow boot, or a boot that works during long periods of inactivity in the cold, the Baffin Control Max will keep you warm and cozy through it all.

 Best Budget: Kamik Nation Plus

-Kamik just can’t be beat when it comes to budget boots.
-And the Nation Plus boots ($90) are a fan favorite (just look at the 2,000 Amazon reviews).
+Kamik just can’t be beat when it comes to budget boots, and the Nation Plus boots ($90) are a fan favorite.
 They’re waterproof, warm, and impressively durable for the price.